Mayappa123/todoList/README.md

 <br>

 ### <b>Features</b> <br>
-Add Tasks: Users can add new tasks to their todo list by typing in the input field and clicking the "Add" button.
+Add Tasks: Users can add new tasks to their todo list by typing in the input field and clicking the "Add" button. <br>
-Delete Tasks: Each task in the list has a "Delete" button that allows users to remove the task from the list.
+Delete Tasks: Each task in the list has a "Delete" button that allows users to remove the task from the list.  <br>
-Error Handling: If a user tries to add an empty task, an error message is displayed.
 Responsive Design: The app is designed to be responsive and works well on both desktop and mobile devices.
 <br>